ilanman/Rpres_ML_2/index.md

 - Type of regression to predict the probability of being in a class
   - Output is $P(Y=1\hspace{2 mm} |\hspace{2 mm} X)$
   - Typical threshold is 0.5
-- Assumes error terms are Binomially distributed
-  - Generates 1's and 0's as the error term

 ----